EVORA-project/evora-ontology/models/docs/TagSequence.md

   such as purification, detection, localization, tracking, solubility enhancement, or selection.
 Applicable to both proteins and nucleic acids
 title: Tag sequence
+comments:
+- This class is used for controlled vocabulary terms (e.g., His Cterm, His Nterm, MBP, GST, Strep, FLAG-Tag, SUMO ...) and not the literal sequences
 from_schema: https://w3id.org/evorao/
 close_mappings:
 - wd:Q645590